What to Consider Before Investing in Commercial Property

 What is a commercial property?

-Any property which is not used for residential dwelling is categorised as commercial property, including offices, warehouses, shops, cafes and restaurants.
+Before investing in commercial property, it’s important to understand the definition of a commercial property.
+Basically, any property which is not used for residential dwelling is categorised as commercial property, including offices, warehouses, shops, cafes and restaurants.

 Other types of property classified as commercial are: